 Most household orchids are moth orchids which are native to tropical forests with a typical humidity level of 60-70%.
-Climates of low humidity and draughts from air conditioning can sap moisture from the orchids leaves causing them to loose too much water, resulting in a dying orchid.
+Climates of low humidity and draughts from air conditioning can sap moisture from the orchid’s leaves causing them to lose too much water, resulting in a dying orchid.

-The humidity in our homes is almost always much lower then outside and lower then the 60-70% humidity to which moth orchids are adapted.
+The humidity in our homes is almost always much lower than outside and lower than the 60-70% humidity to which moth orchids are adapted.

 Therefore this dry air increases the rate at which water is lost from the leaves, dries out the soil too quickly and causes the orchids roots to use their moisture reserves causing them to shrivel.
 This can also cause the leaves to turn yellow, the orchid droops and the flowers or flower buds can drop.

-Draughts from air conditioning, or air currents causes by indoors heating also can cause orchids to shrivel up and die back.
+Draughts from air conditioning, or air currents caused by indoor heating also can cause orchids to shrivel up and die back.

 How to Save Orchids Dying in Low Humidity

-They key to saving orchids dropping flowers and dying in low humidity is to emulate the conditions of the orchids native environment.
+The key to saving orchids dropping flowers and dying in low humidity is to emulate the conditions of the orchid’s native environment.
 Mist the orchid leaves and roots once a day to prevent further excess water loss from the leaves and locate your orchid away from air currents and draughty areas.

 Orchids are sensitive to low humidity and the first sign of stress is often dropping their flowers or developing flower buds.

-Orchids are often well suited to bathrooms or kitchens as they are typically much higher in humidity then other rooms in the house.
-However they can grow perfectly well if they are misted frequently.
+Orchids are often well suited to bathrooms or kitchens as they are typically much higher in humidity than other rooms in the house.
+However, they can grow perfectly well if they are misted frequently.

-In climates of particularly low humidity it may be necessary to mist orchids every day in order to recreate their preferred conditions.
+In climates of particularly low humidity, I have found that it is necessary to mist orchids every day to recreate their preferred conditions.

 Mist both the leaves and any roots that are outstretched from the potting medium as the roots can absorb moisture from water vapor which can help mitigate stress.

-Ensuring that the orchid is out the way of any draughts from air conditioning or doors that open frequently is a good way to help maintain the right level of humidity for your orchids and preventing dry air from sapping moisture.
+Ensuring that the orchid is out of the way of any draughts from air conditioning or doors that open frequently is a good way to help maintain the right level of humidity for your orchids and prevent dry air from sapping moisture.

 5. Too Much or Not Enough Sunlight